bradsec/autobrew/README.md

 **Description / Purpose**

-A bash shell script to automate the installation of a custom list of MacOS terminal and GUI packages/applications using the Homebrew (https://brew.sh) package manager.
+AutoBrew is bash shell script to automate the installation of a custom list of MacOS terminal and GUI packages/applications using the Homebrew (https://brew.sh) package manager.
 Ideal for new MacOS installations to save time finding and installing individual packages.

 **Requirements**